-A person is deemed to have traded with the enemy1 if he has any commercial, financial or other intercourse or dealings with or for the benefit2 of an enemy3, and in particular if he has supplied any goods to or for the benefit of an enemy, or obtained any goods4 from an enemy, or traded in, or carried, any goods consigned to or from an enemy or destined for or coming from enemy territory5, or has paid or transmitted any money, negotiable instrument or security for money to or for the benefit of an enemy or to a place
+A person is deemed to have traded with the enemy1 if he has any commercial, financial or other intercourse or dealings with or for the benefit2 of an enemy3, and in particular if he has supplied any goods to or for the benefit of an enemy, or obtained any goods4 from an enemy, or traded in, or carried, any goods consigned to or from an enemy or destined for or coming from enemy territory5, or has paid or transmitted any money, negotiable instrument or security for money to or for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.